John Ostalkiewicz

 Clarence John Ostalkiewicz Jr. (19 September 1952 – 25 May 2010) was an American politician.

 Ostalkiewicz was born in Massachusetts on 19 September 1952 to a textiles executive and raised in Rhode Island.
 He earned a bachelor's degree in business administration at Babson College, specializing in accounting, economics and finance.
-Ostalkiewicz pursued graduate-level study at several educational institutions, but never completed a master's degree.
-He moved to Windermere, Florida, in 1988, and founded a business that imported diamonds.
+He started his diamond business in 1980.
+He moved to Windermere, Florida, in 1988.
 Ostalkiewicz served in the Florida Senate as a Republican from 1994 to 1998, defeating incumbent officeholder Gary Siegel.
-Ostalkiewicz left the state senate to run for Mayor of Orange County, Florida, losing to Mel Martínez, and thereafter retired from politics.
+In 1998, Ostalkiewicz ran for Orange County Chairman, losing to Mel Martínez, and thereafter retired from politics.
 In later life, Ostalkiewicz was diagnosed with kidney cancer.
-While seeking treatment for the disease in South Korea, he died on 25 May 2010, aged 57.
+While receiving treatment for the disease in South Korea, he died of a heart attack on 25 May 2010, aged 57.